madc/cheatsheets/README.md

 The second command can be run repeatedly.
 It also removes dependencies, that are used to build ports.
 These dependencies might be re-installed on install or upgrade of a port.

+Exclude dependencies, that are only needed at build time:

+    sudo port_cutleaves -b

 ## Footnotes / Links

 1. http://stackoverflow.com/a/15050762/709769